702Padmin/Flyertap-Distributor/README.md

 This command will show you if Flutter has all packages installed correctly.
 If there are any issues the command line will show you an error with a link to an article showing you how to fix the issue.
 -->

+### Database
+I believe the App currently utilizes SQLite , so that is most likely where all the running data is being stored.

 ## Project Scope
 This App currently works as a simple Running Tracker.
 Users download the app and they can track their runs which saves them as "activities" on their phone.